richardtallent/column-aligner/README.md

 I use tabs in every language where it is legal (basically, everything but YAML).
 Many developers prefer spaces.
 This extension uses your preferred tab vs. spaces setting and tab width.

 It does _not_ right-trim the rows after aligning them, but this was done purposefully, to allow easier follow-up editing.
-I recommend using `"files.trimTrailingWhitespace": true` in your VS Code settings.
+I recommend using `"files.trimTrailingWhitespace": true` in your settings.

 ## Requirements